Skip Navigation

 The Dream Survives: America’s Great Depression

-Defending Freedom’s Dream: World War II and The Hiding Place
+Defending Freedom’s Dream: World War II, The Hiding Place

 Dreams in Conflict: The Cold War

-Our Personal Dreams: Coming of Age and To Kill a Mockingbird
+Our Personal Dreams: Coming of Age, To Kill a Mockingbird

 YEAR 1